RECKONING: Reasoning through Dynamic Knowledge Encoding: Experiments

-One of the advantages of \method{} is the ability to memorize a large set of knowledge $\knowledge$ and answer multiple related questions about that knowledge at a little extra cost per question.
-Specifically, in contrast to ICR, \method{} can encode $\knowledge$ once and answer multiple questions without needing to reprocess it for each question asked.
-To test whether \method{} could be a more efficient method for inference in this setting, we measure the wall-clock time (in seconds) of the complete inference pipeline of \method{} vs. ICR.
-For this experiment, we use a synthetic reasoning dataset in which $\knowledge$ is a sequence of random letters, and the question $\question$ asks for the most frequent letter in the context.
-The total number of tokens in each example is 1024: 7 for $\question$, 1 for the answer, and the remaining 1016 for $\knowledge$, broken into 8 ``facts''.
 The FT-ICR baseline receives a sequence including all 8 facts and the question.
 In contrast, \method{} receives the 8 facts as a batch of eight segments of 127 tokens and encodes them in parallel in the inner loop.
 In the outer loop, the model only receives the question or a batch of questions.
 We focus on two settings: (1) inference time for a single question and (2) inference time when answering multiple questions.
 In the multiple-question setting, we set the number of questions to 18 (the same as in ProofWriter).
 For \method{}, the inference process includes the inner-loop knowledge encoding and the final forward pass to encode the question.
 We set the number of inner loop gradient steps to 1 and 4.
-In \Cref{table:runtime}, we see that when answering a single question, \method{} does not perform inference faster compared to in-context reasoning.
+In \Cref{table:runtime}, we see that when answering a single question, \method{} does not perform inference faster than in-context reasoning.
 However, \method{} shows significant advantages under a multi-question setting.
 Both the 1-step inner loop and the 4-step inner loop are faster than the baseline.
 Since \method{} encodes the knowledge in model parameters, it does not need to reprocess the knowledge for a related question and is more efficient.
 We run this experiment on 1 RTX 3090 GPU.\footnote{We perform this experiment in a limited setting and do not handle the case where hidden states could be cached for the forward pass of in-context reasoning, likely speeding up multi-question inference \cite{inference-blog}.}